milvus-io/bootcamp/bootcamp/tutorials/integration/milvus_and_n8n.md

 The connections flow would look like this: AI agent (tools connector) -> Vector Store Question Answer Tool (Vector Store connector) -> Milvus Vector store.

 ## Node Configuration and Operation Modes

 The Milvus Vector Store node supports multiple operation modes, each tailored for different workflow use cases.
-Understanding the configuration and available options for each mode is essential to use the node effectively.

-> This section is primarily based on the official documentation of the [n8n Milvus Vector Store node](https://docs.n8n.io/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.vectorstoremilvus/).
-If you find any part outdated or inconsistent, please prioritize the official documentation and feel free to raise an issue in this tutorial’s repository.
+Understanding these modes helps design more effective workflows.

+We will provide a high-level overview of the available operation modes and options below.
+For a complete list of input parameters and configuration options for each mode, please refer to the [official documentation](https://docs.n8n.io/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.vectorstoremilvus/).

+---

 ### Operation Modes Overview